 MSGA Career Info Sessions and Panels

 The CGA hosts several career information sessions and panel discussions.
 Oftentimes, these sessions are specific to a particular sector, concentration, or organization.
 Keep your eyes out for emails to the MSGA student body announcing these events.
 Also, we list all of our career events (and some external events) on the website.

 This unique series – exclusively for graduate students – offers you an informal setting for networking, learning about possible internship opportunities, and gaining practical career advice.
 Sessions provide you with exposure to governmental organizations, non-governmental organizations, intergovernmental organizations, research and education organizations, the media, foundations and the private sector.

-The “First Friday” series was first conceived in partnership with the Student Association for Global Affairs (SAGA).
-MS in Global Affairs faculty lead conversations with global leaders exclusively for the graduate community every first Friday of the month from October to December and February through April.
+MS in Global Affairs faculty lead conversations with faculty and alumni exclusively for the graduate community every semester.
 This series provides a popular forum for you to engage on an intimate level in discussion with prominent individuals in the field, your faculty and your peers.

 MSGA Internship Directory

 The Internship Resource Directory is intended to help students initiate their internship search.
 Please be sure to check the employer websites for the most accurate and up-to-date information.